vanitysys28/hugo-papermod-wiki/Home.md

 # Welcome to the PaperMod's wiki!

-Hugo PaperMod is a theme based on [hugo-paper](https://github.com/nanxiaobei/hugo-paper).
+> Hugo PaperMod is a theme based on [hugo-paper](https://github.com/nanxiaobei/hugo-paper).
-The goal of this project is add more Features and customization to the og theme.

 The [demo site](https://adityatelange.github.io/hugo-PaperMod/) includes a lot of documentation about Installation, Features with few more stuff.
 Make sure you visit it, to get the awesome hands-on experience and get known about the features ...